shutech2001/first-crossing-no-rescue-bounds/README.md

 # Experiments for "First-Crossing Reduction and Inference for No-Rescue Effects under Deterministic Rescue"

 Reproducible code for the numerical experiments in "First-Crossing Reduction and Inference for No-Rescue Effects under Deterministic Rescue".
-The simulations use seed 42 by default.

 ## Reproducing the Experiments